DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 - "How do I capture the output of a program that is run on a node in the cluster?"
 objectives:
-- "Submit a simple script to the cluster using Slurm."
+- "Submit a simple script to the cluster using Slurm. "
 - "Monitor the execution of jobs using command line tools."
 - "Describe the basic states through which a submitted job progresses to completion or failure."
 - "Inspect the output and error files of your jobs."